centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/cloud-kubernetes-api.md

 <TabItem value="Node-Status*" label="Node-Status*">

-This indicator will ensure that Nodes are running well by looking at the conditions statuses, like the `kubectl describe nodes` can list:
+This indicator will ensure that Nodes are running well by looking at the conditions statuses.
+If the `kubectl describe nodes` command has the following output:

 ```text
 Conditions: